The Senate votes down resolution to block Trump's global tariffs amid economic turmoil

 Wary of a rebuke to Trump, GOP leaders encouraged their conference not to vote for the resolution, even as many of them remain unconvinced about the tariffs.
 Vice President JD Vance attended a Senate GOP luncheon Tuesday with U.S. Trade Representative Jamieson Greer, who assured senators that the administration is making progress toward trade deals with individual countries.

-Collins said ahead of the vote that she believes the Democratic resolution is too broad, but she was supporting it because it sends a message that “we really need to be far more discriminatory in imposing these tariffs and not treat allies like Canada the way we treat adversaries like China.”
+Collins said the close vote “demonstrates that there is unease with the president’s plan.”

+“It’s partially the president’s plan is still evolving but many of us are hearing from employers back home about the impact of the tariffs in a negative way,” she said.

-But some Republicans argued that the vote was a political stunt.
-North Carolina Sen. Thom Tillis said he backs separate legislation by Iowa Sen. Chuck Grassley that would give Congress increased power over determining tariffs but would vote no on the resolution, which he said is only about “making a point.”
+Some Republicans argued that the vote was a political stunt.
+North Carolina Sen. Thom Tillis said he backs separate legislation by Iowa Sen. Chuck Grassley that would give Congress increased power over determining tariffs but would voted on the resolution, which he said is only about “making a point.”

+Several Republicans defended Trump’s tariffs — and said they were willing to give him time to figure it out.

+“People are willing to give the president an opportunity to prove that the new system works,” said Louisiana Sen. John Kennedy.

 Democrats say the Republicans’ failure to stand up to Trump could have dire consequences.
 “The only thing Donald Trump’s tariffs have succeeded in is raising the odds of recession and sending markets into a tailspin,” said Schumer, D-N.Y.
 “Today, they have to choose – stick with Trump or stand with your states.”